EliottZemour/dis_project/README.md

 ## Part I: Localization Techniques for Individual Robots

 The code for part I can be found in Initial_Material >  controllers > localization.
 To run this part, open the world file `localization.wbt`.
 It should have `localization_super.c` as controller in the supervisor node and  `localization_controller.c` as controller for the epuck node.
-This should create csv files for the odometry results.
+This should create a csv file for the odometry, gps and kalman results: localization.csv.
+The supervisor writes the metric for this part in the pose.csv file.

-The Matlab file that can be found at Initial_Material > matlab > plotmain.m should reproduce the plots presented in the report.
+The Matlab file that can be found at Initial_Material > matlab > plotmain_x.m should reproduce the plots presented in the report.

 ## Part II: Spatial Coordination Solutions